Leo3418/leo3418.github.io/collections/_posts/en/2020-06-21-grep-as-cat.md

 Can `grep ""` replace `cat` for the purpose of writing files?
-Surely it can, because `grep` also has the similar behavior where if you do not specify files, it will read from the standard input, though command-line options for `grep` can override this behavior.
+Surely it can, because `grep` also has the similar behavior where if you do not specify files, it will read from the standard input, though command-line options for `grep`, like `-r`, can override this behavior.

 {% include asciinema-player.html name="grep-echo.cast" poster="npt:2.1" %}